Missing Cats or Dogs

 Remember, you are your pet’s best friend.
 Provide identification.
 If your pet ever does get loose, the license can help ensure a safe return.
 A cat or dog picked up and placed in the City Animal Control Impound Facility that is not wearing a current license is deemed unowned.
 An unowned animal or “stray” is held for 72 hours (three days) and is then open for adoption.
 Note: Over 12 million cats and dogs were turned in to animal shelters last year.
 Only one in ten found a home.
 If the animal is not adopted at this time, the animal then undergoes a “painless death” (euthanasia).

 All dogs and cats kept, harbored, or maintained in the City must be licensed if over four months of age.
-Note: Before a licence is issued for any dog or cat, the owner must present a rabies vaccination certificate, signed by a veterinarian, stating the owner’s name, address, dog or cat description, date of vaccination, type, manufacturer, vaccine serial number, and revaccination date.
+Note: Before a license is issued for any dog or cat, the owner must present a rabies vaccination certificate, signed by a veterinarian, stating the owner’s name, address, dog or cat description, date of vaccination, type, manufacturer, vaccine serial number, and revaccination date.

 Licenses can be purchased at City Hall Building B located at 510 E. Florence Blvd Casa Grande AZ 85122.